Mid-term evaluation of the project to contrast irregular migration in Ethiopia

 Local partners IFSO

 Partners CCM, WISE, Università di Torino, SCT e TVET

 Funding Italian Agency for Development Cooperation – AICS

 The project #MyRoots aims to improve the socio-economic and socio-sanitary conditions of potential migrants as well as raise awareness on the risks of irregular migration.

 The main illegal migration route from Ethiopia is directed towards the Middle East.
 In 2012, over 300,000 Ethiopians were trafficked or illegally introduced to Middle Eastern countries.
 The area of South Wollo, in the Amhara Region, is among the most affected by the phenomenon: in 2013/2014 repatriations from Saudi Arabia amounted to around 15,000, with a high percentage of women, aged between 28 and 30, and a significant number of minors.

 The project operates in a context where the main reasons for migration are identified in: poor job opportunities, insufficient information about the risks of irregular migration and difficult socio-health situation.
-Infact, in the area only one health center out of 17 provides “Youth Friendly” services with family planning, abortion care and sex education.
+Infact, in the area only one health centre out of 17 provides “Youth Friendly” services with family planning, abortion care and sex education.

 ARCO Researchers conducted the mid-term evaluation to prove the evidence of the results achieved in the first 24 months of the project.